MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 For more information, navigate to the tutorial [Edit files with Workspaces][DevtoolsGuideChromiumWorkspacesIndex].

-### The Overrides tab, to override server files with local files
+### Using the Overrides tab to override server files with local files

 Use the **Overrides** tab of the **Navigator** pane to override page assets (such as images) with files from a local folder.